-So there it is my 7 day Big Island Itinerary.
+So there it is, my 7 day Big Island Itinerary.
 Don’t get mad at me if I missed any of your favorite activities.
-I’ve been to the Big Island many, many times and there are still things that I haven’t done.
+I’ve been to the Big Island many times, and there are still things that I haven’t done.

 Looking for more Big Island?
 Check out more of my Big Island posts:

 - 7 best things to do on the Big Island

 - 7 best resorts on the Big Island